JuliaInterop/RCall.jl/docs/src/installation.md

 When `R_HOME` is set to `"_"`, you opt out of all attempts to automatically locate R. RCall.jl will not be importable until you set a location for R [using the Preferences system](#Customizing-the-R-installation-using-Julia's-Preferences-system).

-!!! note "Install-time R installation is shared"
+!!! note "R_HOME-based R installation is shared"

     When the R installation is configured at RCall.jl install time, the absolute path to the R installation is currently hard-coded into the RCall.jl package, which can be shared between projects.
 This may cause problems if you are using different R installations for different projects which end up using the same copy of RCall.jl.
 In this case, please [use the Preferences system instead](#Customizing-the-R-installation-using-Julia's-Preferences-system) which keeps different copies of the compiled RCall for different R installations.
 You do not need to rebuild RCall.jl manually for this, simply setting the relevant preferences will trigger rebuilds as necessary.